t-katsumura/webassembly-examples-eratosthenes/website/docs/introduction.md

 ## Reference Implementation

-Reference implementation of the algorithm of Sieve of Eratosthenes is written in python.
+This is the Python implementation of [**Sieve of Eratosthenes**](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+Demos in other languages are written to corresponds to this program as possible.

 ```python reference
 https://github.com/t-katsumura/webassembly-examples-eratosthenes/blob/main/python/prime.py